French Equatorial Africa: History

 During the late 1920s and early 1930s an anti-colonial movement Société Amicale des Originaires de l'A.E.F. was established by André Matsoua, seeking French citizenship for the territory's inhabitants.

-During World War II, the federation rallied to the Free French Forces under Félix Éboué in August 1940, except for Gabon which was Vichy French until 12 November 1940, when the Vichy administration surrendered to invading Free French; the federation became the strategic centre of Free French activities in Africa.
+During World War II, French Cameroun and the entirety of the AEF except for Gabon rallied to the Free French Forces in August 1940, Gabon instead remained loyal to Vichy France until 12 November 1940 when the Vichy administration withdrew following the Battle of Gabon.
+The federation became the strategic centre of Free French activities in Africa.
+Félix Eboué was installed as Governor-General of AEF.
+A separate administrative structure was established under the auspices of Free French Africa grouping both AEF and Cameroun.

 Under the Fourth Republic (1946–58), the federation was represented in the French parliament.
 When the territories voted in the September 1958 referendum to become autonomous within the French Community, the federation was dissolved.
 In 1959 the new republics formed an interim association called the Union of Central African Republics, before becoming fully independent in August 1960.